ibbles/StrictAliasing/README.md

 per block is given in comparison to the loop-based version compiled with strict aliasing enabled.
-In this worst-case scenario passing `-fno-strict-aliasing` to the compiler increased the execution time of the application by almost four times for runs with more than a handfull blocks.
+In this worst-case scenario passing `-fno-strict-aliasing` to the compiler increased the execution time of the application by almost four times for runs with more than a handful blocks.

 ![Performance graph](blocked_reorder_normalized.svg "Blocked reorder performance graph")